DAILY NEWS ANALYSIS

 Palm oil is crucial for the Malaysian economy as it accounts for 2.8% of gross domestic product and 4.5% of total exports.
 State-owned and private Malaysian refineries will likely have to scramble to find new buyers for their refined products.
 Malaysia is the world’s second-largest producer of palm oil after Indonesia.

 How has Malaysia reacted to the curbs?

-Mahathir has expressed concern over India’s move to restrict import of palm oil from his country, while insisting that he would continue to speak up.
-Meanwhile, Malaysian Trades Union Congress, members of which include palm workers, has urged the two countries to resolve the matter through talks.
+Mahathir has expressed concern over India’s move to restrict the import of palm oil from his country while insisting that he would continue to speak up.
+Meanwhile, the Malaysian Trades Union Congress, members of which include palm workers, has urged the two countries to resolve the matter through talks.

 E-pharmacies The Ministry of Health sent "show cause" letters to at least 20 businesses in February 2023 for online drug sales, including Tata-1mg, Flipkart, Apollo, PharmEasy, Amazon, and Reliance Netmeds.
 What is e-pharmacy?
 E-pharmacy refers to the purchasing and selling of drugs and other pharmaceutical products through a

 Punchhi Commission Report The Punchhi Commission's report on relations between the federal government and its constituent states will now be reviewed for state responses, according to the Union Ministry of Home Affairs (MHA).
 Historical Background: A Commission on Centre-State Relations was established by the Indian government,